svenstaro/bvh/README.md

 This is the place where you have to differentiate between rebuilding the tree from scratch or trying to optimize the old one.
 These tests show the impact of moving around a particular percentage of shapes (`10p` => `10%`).
 It is important to note that the randomization process here moves triangles around indiscriminately.
-This will also lead to cases where the Bvh would have to be restructured completely.
+This will also lead to cases where the BVH would have to be restructured completely.

 ### Intersection after the optimization

-These intersection tests are grouped by dataset and by the Bvh generation method.
+These intersection tests are grouped by dataset and by the BVH generation method.
-* `_after_optimize` uses a Bvh which was kept up to date with calls to `optimize`, while
+* `_after_optimize` uses a BVH which was kept up to date with calls to `optimize`, while
-* `_with_rebuild` uses the same triangle data as `_after_optimize`, but constructs a Bvh from scratch.
+* `_with_rebuild` uses the same triangle data as `_after_optimize`, but constructs a BVH from scratch.

 *120K Triangles*
 ```C